 Ah yes, the enthusiasm of youth.
 And the destructiveness!
 Why is it that puppies are compelled to chew everything in sight, including your best designer shoes and your favourite slippers?
 More than once in my life, I have been putting socks on my feet in the morning only to find they are missing toes.
 Either that, or one of the partners in my pair of socks has mysteriously disappeared.
 Like babies, puppies explore everything with their mouths, and their teething period lasts for about six months.
-What to do if your puppy is chewing everything?

 Start with the house

 Puppy proof your house as much as you can.
 Make sure things like electrical wires are covered and contained, no carpet edges are accessible and any garbage is out of reach.
 Check to eliminate poisonous house plants from puppy’s reach and don’t put anything that might be tempting in a place that may encourage him to jump up to get to the item.
 Try and think like a puppy!
 ‘If I was a puppy and knew nothing about the world, what would be irresistible for me to put into my mouth and gnaw on?’

 Young puppies need constant supervision when they are loose in the house.
 They won’t know what is out of bounds for them if you don’t let them know.
 If you can’t be there to watch over them while you are doing chores or other activities, then puppy will need to be confined in a puppy-safe room, or in his crate or a puppy pen, while you go about your business.
 If that safe room is the bathroom, hide the toilet paper!
 Otherwise you may find lovely clouds and shreds of it all over your floor when you return.
 And do be careful that any medications are carefully stowed away out of reach.